 The challenge is to move it and crate it without breaking off the arms or the head piece.
 We use a pretty heavy duty fork lift from the army where the blades are able to rotate 18o degrees.
 What we're going to do is apply a natural finish to nourish the wood and protect it from the outdoor elements.
 As the wood is aging the color of the Tiki will become darker.
-Also, please make sure that the wood is as green as possible before starting the Tiki carving process; it just makes it easier as opposed to an old log.

 Then another key element is to let the wood dry on its own to prevent major cracking.
 If you want the wood to cure properly...time is your best asset!